 Most people have the best of intentions when it comes to managing debt.
 They want a good credit score.
 They don’t want to do battle every bill cycle to avoid falling behind.

-Unfortunately‚ our Los Angeles bankruptcy attorneys see too many smart people exacerbate their money woes because of common myths regarding how debt management is best achieved.
+Unfortunately‚ our Woodland Hills bankruptcy attorneys see too many smart people exacerbate their money woes because of common myths regarding how debt management is best achieved.
 Even in trying to do the right thing‚ they sometimes end up digging a deeper hole.

 Here‚ we wanted to take the opportunity to discuss some of the more common debt myths‚ starting with the assumption that paying old debts is going to boost your score.

 It would seem logical that playing catch-up will be rewarded with a positive result.
 The truth is‚ if your debt is older than seven years‚ it’s not on your credit report anyway.
 That means repaying it isn’t going to impact your score one way or the other.
 There are scenarios in which it could even hurt your score.

 For example‚ if the debt was incurred sometime within that seven-year window and for some reason isn’t on your credit report‚ you risk a score reduction.
 That’s because the collections agency will report your payment‚ which alerts the credit bureaus of the debt.
 This is true even if you pay it in full.
 This is why it pays to check your credit report before you pay anything.